Benisheikh Attack: Four Personnel, Not 17, Paid Supreme Price, Military Clarifies

 The Headquarters of Joint Task Force North-East Operation Hadin Kai (OPHK) has clarified that only four personnel—not 17 as widely reported—paid the supreme price during a foiled terrorist attack on troops’ location in Benisheikh, describing contrary figures as false and misleading.

-In a statement issued on Friday, the Media Information Officer of Operation Hadin Kai, Lieutenant Colonel Sani Uba, said the figures circulating in some sections of the media were highly exaggerated and inaccurate.
+In a statement issued yesterday, the Media Information Officer of Operation Hadin Kai, Lieutenant Colonel Sani Uba, said the figures circulating in some sections of the media were highly exaggerated and inaccurate.

 He noted that such narratives, often accompanied by unrelated pictures and videos, are deliberate attempts to distort facts, undermine ongoing military operations, and erode public confidence.